mogenslund/additives/README.md

 It is an ongoing project where maturity of the extensiens might differ.
 Use what you find useful.

+Interact with documents using `blob` and create mindmaps from indented lists.

 ```
                given ╮
                 when ┼ bdd ╮